 - Adam Rankin died in 1747.
-This article is about Adam’s line, particularly his son William.
+This article is about the family of his son William.

 Adam’s earliest appearance in the colonies was about 1722, when an Adam Rankin signed a petition to Lord Baltimore from landowners in the so-called “New Munster” tract of Cecil County, Maryland.
 The petition said the signatories believed that they resided in Maryland rather than Pennsylvania.
 One particular New Munster tract conclusively proves the identity of Adam’s wife.
 Here is the evidentiary trail …

 - Next, a Cecil County deed dated August 1718 completed the purchase of the tract as James had instructed.
-Thomas Stevenson conveyed 316 acres to Mary Alexander, “widow and relict of James Alexander of New Munster,” and sons Joseph, John and Francis Alexander.
-Echoing James Alexander’s will, the deed recites that James had bargained with grantor for the land but didn’t pay for it before he died, but had left money to pay it, and instructed that it should be divided into three equal parts.
+Thomas Stevenson conveyed 316 acres to Mary Alexander, “widow and relict of James Alexander of New Munster,” and her sons Joseph, John and Francis Alexander.
+Echoing James Alexander’s will, the deed recites that James had bargained with the grantor for the land but didn’t pay for it before he died, had left money to pay, and instructed that it should be divided into three equal parts.

-- Finally, the tract was divided into three parts by survey of September 29, 1724.
-The survey identifies the tract as 316 acres in New Munster and says that James Alexander’s widow Mary married Adam Rankin.
+- Finally, the tract was divided into three parts by a survey dated September 29, 1724.
+The survey identifies the tract as 316 acres in New Munster and states that James Alexander’s widow Mary married Adam Rankin.

 Thank you, 316-acre tract … the will, deed and survey leave no reasonable doubt that Mary Steele, daughter of John Steele of New Castle County, Delaware, married James Alexander and then Adam Rankin.
 Also, Mary’s marriage to Adam must have taken place between August 1718 (the conveyance from Thomas Stevenson to Mary Alexander) and September 1724 (the survey).

 To son James Rankin, £ 5 “pencelvaney currancy,” plus the “place he is now in possession of being fully given over to him.”
 Daughter Esther Rankin Dunwoody, £ 5.
 Wife (name not stated), two-thirds “of all my worldly substance.”
-To sons William and Jeremiah, the residue of my estate, including the plantation to be equally divided between them.
-Witnesses James Pettigrew, John McMath?
+To sons William and Jeremiah, the residue of my estate, including the plantation, to be equally divided between them.

-Unfortunately, Adam didn’t identify where his land was located, the names of adjacent landowners, or any other identifying features that would help track it.
-Fortunately, we know Adam obtained a warrant dated November 11, 1742 to survey 100 acres “at Conegocheague.”
-Conococheague Creek runs near Greencastle, Pennsylvania, less than 5 miles north of the current PA/MD line, in Franklin County.
+Adam didn’t identify where his land was located, the names of adjacent landowners, or any other identifying features that would help track it.
+Fortunately, Adam had obtained a warrant dated November 11, 1742 to survey 100 acres “at Conegocheague.”
+Conogocheague Creek (various spellings) is near Greencastle, Pennsylvania, less than 5 miles north of the current PA/MD line, in Franklin County.

 A Franklin County deed provides confirmation.
-An 1818 deed conveying land in Montgomery Township recites that the 107 acres sold was part of 188 acres surveyed per a “warrant to Adam Rankin dated 11 November 1742.”
-The deed establishes that the 107-acre tract descended from Adam to his son James and then to his son James Jr. by James Sr.’s 1788 will.
+An 1818 deed conveying land in Montgomery Township, Franklin County, recites that 107 acres of the land sold was part of 188 acres surveyed per a “warrant to Adam Rankin dated 11 November 1742.”
+The deed establishes that the 107-acre tract descended from Adam to his son James, and then to his son James Jr. by the terms of James Sr.’s 1788 will.

-Adam’s sons James and William fairly leap out of the records of both Montgomery and Antrim Townships in Franklin County.
+Adam’s sons James and William fairly leap out of the records of Montgomery and Antrim Townships in Franklin County, a successor county to Lancaster.
 Both men were listed on the Antrim tax lists along with some of their sons in 1785, 1786 and 1787.
 Beginning in 1789, William was taxed in Antrim Township; James (Senior, father of the grantor in the 1818 deed) was taxed in Montgomery Township.
 So far as I have found, James’ and William’s brother Jeremiah never appeared in any county records other than his father’s will.

 - Wife Mary received one-third of profits from “the mansion place.”